 In order to achieve this vision, planning must occur across the institution, with high quality teaching and optimal student learning conditions at the forefront of our considerations for national research university status.
-As previously mentioned, Making it possible...
-2010-2020 Strategic Plan, along with the Strategic Plan for Research, constitute a summary of the planning processes as of April 2010.
-However, the Texas Tech Strategic Planning Council; Strategic Enrollment Planning Council; Academic and Graduate Councils and the Core Curriculum Committee; Research Advisory Council; Responsibility Center Management Council; Outreach and Engagement Committee; Provost's Council; Distributed Learning Council; Faculty, Student and Staff Senates; Teacher Education Council; and the President's Executive Council are all currently engaged in developing various facets of the 2010-2020 strategic plan.
-Therefore, much of the detail for specific strategies designed to achieve the five priorities is still under development with a nimble and adaptive process.
+As previously mentioned, Making it possible...2010-2020 Strategic Plan, along with the TTU Strategic Plan for Research, constitute a summary of the planning processes as of April 2010.
+However, the Texas Tech Strategic Planning Council; Strategic Enrollment Planning Council; Academic and Graduate Councils and the Core Curriculum Committee; Research Advisory Council; Responsibility Center Management Council; Outreach and Engagement Committee; Provost's Council; Distributed Learning Council; Faculty, Student and Staff Senates; Teacher

+Education Council; and the President's Executive Council are all currently engaged in developing various facets of the 2010-2020 strategic plan.
+Therefore, much of the detail for specific strategies designed to achieve the five priorities is still under development with a very much nimble and adaptive process.
 It is evolutionary in nature, and responsive to external and internal opportunities that align with our eight strategic research themes described later in this document.
-Further details will be available in future annual updates to Making it possible...
-2010-2020 Strategic Plan and the Texas Tech Strategic Plan for Research.
+As such, further details will be available in future annual updates to Making it possible...
+2010-2020 Strategic Plan and the Texas Tech Strategic Plan for Research, including the first annual assessment report published in June 2011.